10PAM/CWU-CS-109-Final/README.md

 ![CIVIPIT_Resized](https://github.com/user-attachments/assets/34388b6d-17a8-4096-8d92-91ac08f70905)

-CIVIPIT (Commonly Identified Viral Illnesses Predicting Intelligent Tool) will be a program that guesses the closest probable common viral illness (COVID-19, Norovirus (Stomach flu), Influenza, Common Cold, and Pneumonia) that a user may have depending on their provided answers to prompts.
+CIVIPIT (Commonly Identified Viral Illnesses Predicting Intelligent Tool) is a project program that guesses the closest probable common viral illness (COVID-19, Norovirus (Stomach flu), Influenza, Common Cold, and Pneumonia) that a user may have depending on their provided answers to prompts.
 It will use machine learning algorithms created by us to predict a common